rschristopher/rschristopher.github.io/src/bitcoin-as-money/index.md

 Likewise, if the US government was to collapse, so too would the USD petrodollar system.
-This bizarre web of dependencies is what it means to be the *global reserve currency*.
+This bizarre web of dependencies is what it means today to be the *global reserve currency*.

 Unlike gold and silver, the petrodollar